 Standard Project Requirements Applicable?
-(Y/N) Timing Implementing Entity Verifying/Monitoring Entity species with potential to occur in the treatment area may not be required if presence of the species is assumed. the Bald Eagle STZ.
-MM BIO-2a shall be applied if a nest This SPR applies to all treatment activities and treatment types, including treatment maintenance. is located. ■ SPR BIO-11.
+(Y/N) Timing Implementing Entity Verifying/Monitoring Entity species with potential to occur in the treatment area may not be required if presence of the species is assumed. • This SPR applies to all treatment activities and treatment types, including treatment maintenance.
+SPR BIO-11.
 Install Wildlife-Friendly Fencing (Prescribed Herbivory).
 If temporary fencing is required for prescribed herbivory treatment, a wildlife-friendly fencing design will be used.
-The project proponent will require a qualified RPF or biologist to review and approve the design before installation to minimize the risk of Initial Treatment: N wildlife entanglement.
+The project proponent will require a qualified RPF or biologist to review and approve the design before installation to minimize the risk of wildlife entanglement.
 The fencing design will meet the following standards: Minimize the chance of wildlife entanglement by avoiding barbed wire, loose or broken wires, or any material that could impale or snag a leaping animal; and, if feasible, keeping electric netting-type fencing electrified at all times or laid down while not in use.
-Treatment Maintenance: N Charge temporary electric fencing with intermittent pulse energizers; continuous output fence chargers will not be permitted.
+Charge temporary electric fencing with intermittent pulse energizers; continuous output fence chargers will not be permitted.
 Allow wildlife to jump over easily without injury by installing fencing that can flex as animals pass over it and installing the top wire low enough (no more than approximately 40 inches high on flat ground) to allow adult ungulates to jump over it.
 The determination of appropriate fence height will consider slope, as steep slopes are more difficult for wildlife to pass.
 Be highly visible to birds and mammals by using high-visibility tape or wire, flagging, or other markers.
-This SPR applies only to prescribed herbivory and all treatment types, including treatment maintenance. ■ SPR BIO-12.
+This SPR applies only to prescribed herbivory and all treatment types, Initial Treatment: Y Treatment Maintenance: Y During Prescribed Herbivory Treatments Northern Sonoma County Fire Protection District Northern Sonoma County Fire Protection District including treatment maintenance. • SPR BIO-12.
 Protect Common Nesting Birds, Including Raptors.
 The project proponent will schedule treatment activities to avoid the active nesting season of common native bird species, including raptors, that could be present within or adjacent to the treatment site, if feasible.
-Common native birds are species not otherwise treated Initial Treatment: Y During active bird nesting season.
-March - July.
-Northern Sonoma County Fire Protection District Northern Sonoma County Fire Protection District as special status in the CalVTP PEIR.
+Common native birds are species not otherwise treated as special status in the CalVTP PEIR.
 The active nesting season will be defined by the qualified RPF or biologist.
-Treatment Maintenance: If active nesting season avoidance is not feasible, a qualified RPF or biologist will conduct a survey for common nesting birds, including raptors.
-Existing records (e.g., CNDDB, eBird database, State Wildlife Action Plan) should be reviewed in advance of the survey to identify the common nesting birds, including raptors, that are known to occur
+Initial Treatment: Y Treatment Maintenance: Y During active bird nesting season (March - July), bird nesting surveys will be conducted prior to treatments, by Northern Sonoma County Fire Protection District Northern Sonoma County Fire Protection District • If active nesting season avoidance is not feasible, a qualified RPF or biologist will conduct a survey for common nesting birds, including raptors.
+Existing records (e.g., CNDDB, eBird database, State Wildlife Action Plan) should be reviewed in advance of the survey to identify the common nesting birds, including raptors, that are known to occur an RPF or biologist as described.